LauraSabba/SoleMon_project/README.md

 The procedure reported here is also explained in more detail in the [handbook](https://cnrfisheries.github.io/SoleMon_project/).

+*Carefully check the version history section to make sure to use the proper files in 2024*

 1. To collect the data, please use the access files in the “access” subfolder.
 Follow the handbook for the terminology to be used when starting a new access and a new haul